42northgroup/42Viral/readme.md

     sudo git clone https://github.com/cakephp/cakephp.git cakephp-2.0

 Replace

 - example.com with the name of your site

 - /var/www/vhosts/ with your server path

 - httpdocs with whatever you want to call it

+__app is highly recommended, by default CakePHP will always look for the app directory__

     cd /[path/to/your-site.com/htdocs]/app